 Description or Lyrics and Chords

-Gilbert O'Sullivan was born Raymond Edward O'Sullivan on 1st December 1946 in Waterford in Ireland.
-His father worked in a meat factory while his mother ran a sweet shop.
-In 1958 at the age of 11 he moved with his family to Swindon in England in search of a better life.
+ln Waterford, O'Sullivan's father worked in a meat factory while his mother ran a sweet shop.
+In 1958, at the age of 11, he moved with his family to Swindon in England in search of a better life.
 He attended St. Joseph's Comprehensive school in Swindon.
 While there he developed an interest in both music and amateur boxing.
 Musically he began with the guitar and progressed to the piano.
 In the boxing ring he had nearly 50 bouts.
 Meanwhile his painting and drawing had won him a place at Swindon Art College.
 He started there in September 1963.
 His aim was to be a graphic designer.
 He played drums in his first group The Doodles and left them to join The Prefects while attending Swindon Art College.
 It was while at college that he met Rick Davies, who was later a member of Supertramp.
 While at college he began writing songs and sending out demo tapes, alas they were always returned unopened.
 The first song he remembers writing was Ready Miss Steady.

 Gilbert returned to CBS in 1980 and released Off Centre (1980) and Life & Rhymes (1982) but maintained a low profile during much of the 1980s, recharging his batteries and moving to Jersey, where he still lives with his wife and two children.
 Off Centre provided his 13th UK Top 20 single, What's In A Kiss?, after which legal proceedings monopolised his time.
 However, he continued writing songs, performing what he called "concepts within four walls" rather than starting back on the road before it was appropriate.
 He later recalled that the lyrics he wrote during that period were too heavily influenced by his personal emotions - having been extremely close to Mills before their disagreement, he was highly distressed to discover that his dear friend had been guilty of considerable financial greed at Gilbert's expense.
 Even so, he applied himself to his lonely creativity, working from 9 to 5 each day "just like Goffin & King and people like Neil Sedaka & Howard Greenfield at the Brill Building in New York used to do", although he later confessed "Really, the words were no good, because my mind was cluttered with all the problems".
 Lyrics have always been O'Sullivan's most unique facet, reflecting what's going on in his mind, and the strain under which he found himself was hardly conducive to much positive artistic or commercial creativity.